|

 we have defined the terms, we can say that, for you to stop doing things

-you dont want to do, you might endeavor to understand the lower
+you dont want to do, it will be necessary for you to understand the

-did not receive healthy nurturance and guidance from your parents, and so,
+did not receive healthy nurturance and guidance from your parents, then, as

-as an adult, you could now be starved, so to speak, for emotional experiences
+an adult, you could now be starved, so to speak, for emotional experiences such

-such as attention, respect, admiration, soothing and so on.
-Your current
+as attention, respect, admiration, soothing, and so on.
+Your current misdirected

-sinful behavior carries with it a yearning to fulfill these hidden
+behavior carries with it a symbolic yearning to fulfill these hidden needs, but,

-desires created unconsciously in the hope of fulfilling natural or acquired
+Whatever their name, they are desires created unconsciously in the hope of fulfilling

 |